JennaMcCullough/TodiramphusWGS/README.md

 The link to this study is here:

+The Dryad link is here:

+The Zenodo link is here:

 Because the bioinformatic steps for analyzing data were performed across a mix of high performance computing clusters and piecemealed across different sample subsets, I thought it would be better to publish general summaries of the code with notes instead.
 See bioinformatic-workflow-figure.png for a visual representation of this workflow.

 There are X different summary files in this repository: